plz/E-Series-Graphite-Grafana/README.md

 --------------------------------------------------------------------------------
 * `graphite-collector/eseries-metrics-collector.pl` - Script that will connect
    to the web proxy and collect data, and pushes it to graphite.
-You'll need a functioning web proxy as requisite.
+You'll need a functioning web proxy as pre-requisite.

 This collection script has been executing on several Linux Systems with the following specs: